gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 ## Cloud Service Models

 On-premise solutions offer strong security but come with high costs.
-Once I decided to use the on-premise solution, I need to procure all the hardware, software, and personnel necessary to run the organization's cloud.
+Once it is decided to use the on-premise solution, it is needed to procure all the hardware, software, and personnel necessary to run the organization's cloud.

 Many organization instead decide to use a hosted solution.
 With the hosted solution, a third-party service provider(Amazon, Microsoft, Google) that provides all the hardware and facilities needed to maintain a cloud solution.